Kraigie/nostrum/guides/functionality/event_handling.md

 Nostrum uses [Erlang's `:pg` module](https://www.erlang.org/doc/man/pg.html) to determine which consumers are interested in events, via `Nostrum.ConsumerGroup`.
 This allows dynamic subscriptions at runtime, even across nodes.
-Events are dispatched to group members as they appear fromthe Discord Gateway after ingestion into the cache.
+Events are dispatched to group members as they appear from the Discord Gateway after ingestion into the cache.

 To see the documentation on handling events of provided consumers, please see